SiaFoundation/siad/modules/renter/README.md

  - [uploadheap.go](./uploadheap.go)

 *TODO*
-  - Update naming of bubble methods to updateAggregateMetadata, this will more closely match the file naming as well.
-Update the health loop description to match new naming
   - Move HealthLoop and related methods out of repair.go to health.go
   - Pull out repair code from  uploadheap.go so that uploadheap.go is only heap related code.
 Put in repair.go